Furzey Gardens

 Furzey Gardens also has a few other great attractions within the grounds, notably the thatched gallery and 16th century cottage.

 The gallery is a spacious room that hosts both professional and amateur displays of art, photography and sculpture.
-In the main thatched building you’ll find a well stocked gift shop and the spacious tea room where you can enjoy a bite to eat.
-An adjacent open air terrace is another option for sunny days.
+In the main thatched building you’ll find a well stocked gift shop and a spacious tea room where you can enjoy a bite to eat.
+An adjacent open-air terrace is another option for sunny days.

 Across from the cottage is the Thatching Experience, showing how thatched roofs are done.
 Occasional demonstrations of this old and very skilled trade are given by a local thatcher, contact Furzey Gardens for details on how often these will be.